-Sydney works together with its residents for the city’s sustainable future © Sydney
+Sydney works together with its residents for the city’s sustainable future © City of Sydney

 Alongside the public education campaign, the city’s leaders also committed themselves to reaching out to Sydney’s denizens as thoroughly as possible.
 A matrix was developed to break down the demographics of the city’s population, organising profiles according to how represented they were in public consultation processes.
 Using a wide range of parameters to profile community types, from gender and age to occupation, needs and ethnicities, the city could surgically determine which communities required more effort to engage.